Just Us Two TravelEuropean City Breaks & Faraway Destinations

 THE TREVI FOUNTAIN

 The Trevi Fountain was very busy.
 We joined the hundreds of people who were already here to see this beautiful work of art.
 The best time of day to avoid the crowds is early morning.
-During the evening, it can still be quite busy, but the fountain is beautifully illuminated, and makes for a different experience.
+Evenings, though still busy, offer a unique experience because of the fountain’s beautiful illumination.

 The fountain is around 30 metres high and sits at the back of the Palazzo Poli.
-The ‘Fontana di Trevi’ gets its name due to there being three roads that join at its location, “tre via” so basically ‘Fountain of the three roads’.
+The ‘Fontana di Trevi’ gets its name because of the three roads that join at its location, “tre via” so basically ‘Fountain of the three roads’.

-In June 2014, the fountain was closed; the water stopped, and it undertook major restoration works, funded by famous Italian fashion house Fendi, who donated €2.4 million.
+In June 2014, the fountain was closed; the water stopped, and major restoration works took place, funded by the famous Italian fashion house Fendi, which donated €2.4 million.
 The fountain re-opened in 2015.

-Before we left, eyes closed, back turned, we threw coins over our left shoulders, using our right hands into the water.
-A legend that states, whoever does this is sure to return to Rome.
-Money collected from people doing this goes towards helping the city’s poor.
-An estimated €1.5 million every year.
+Before we left, with our eyes closed, back turned towards the fountain, we threw coins over our left shoulders, using our right hands, into the water.
+A legend states whoever does this is sure to return.
+All the money collected from people doing this goes towards helping the city’s poor.
+This generates an estimated €1.5 million every year.

 THE VATICAN MUSEUM

 I bought ‘skip the line’ tickets directly from the Vatican Museum’s website months before our visit.
 These came in handy because the queues to get in were huge.
 We definitely saved some time here.
-Doing my research before the trip I read you would need a good two or three hours to see everything, including the Basilica.
+Doing my research before the trip, I read you would need a good two or three hours to see everything here, including the Basilica.
 Wrong!
 The museum is full of rooms and exhibits.
-We have never been to a museum as big as, as beautiful as, and as full of the most amazing exhibits.

 Vatican Museums & Sistine Chapel Entrance Ticket.
 See priceless works of art from the Papal collections in the Vatican Museums and Sistine Chapel.
 Marvel at masterpieces from antiquity to Michelangelo’s legendary frescoes.